-You can read more about this decision through the 'Search complaints decisions' link at rea.govt.nz
+You can read more about this decision through the 'Search complaints decisions' link at rea.govt.nz.

-Note the following comments from the Committee:

-- [para 3.4] "the Committee finds that Licensee 1 failed to exercise those competencies [refer rule 5.1 - skill, care, competence and diligence] as she did not search the Title (or have some competent person search it on her behalf) and she failed to demonstrate that she understood the Title" - [para 3.5] "The Real Estate Agents Disciplinary Tribunal (the Tribunal) has repeatedly stated that a licensee, upon taking instructions for a sale of property, should search its title, or have some competent person search it for the licensee, and be familiar with the information gained from such a search.
+4. What rules, if any, did the licensee breach?
+Note the fo ollowing comments from the Committee: [para 3.4 "the Committee finds that Licensee 1 failed to exercise those competencies [refer rule 5.1 - skill, care, competence and diligence] as she did not search the Title (or have some competent person search it on her behalf) and she failed to demonstrate that she understood the Title" [para 3.5 "The Real Estate Agents Disciplinary Tribunal (the Tribunal) has repeatedly stated that a licensee, upon taking instructions for a sale of property, should search its title, or have some competent person search it for the licensee, and be familiar with the information gained from such a search.
 In the view of the Committee, the obligation to have searched and understood the title extends to all licensees selling a property.
-In Masefield v REAA and McHugo & Donald the Tribunal stated that any restrictions on a property or anything else unusual discovered by a licensee should be drawn to the attention of, and explained to, prospective purchasers, together with a recommendation that they seek their own advice." - [para 3.7] "...the searching and understanding of a title has been the subject of several well publicised Tribunal cases and is well recognized in the real estate industry as requiring diligence..." - [para 3.11] "The Act has placed positive obligations on licensees to be open, honest and accountable to ensure that nobody is misled or deceived when a property is being marketed...The Tribunal has reiterated on numerous occasions, one of the purposes of the Act is to protect members of the public when they are making what can often be the biggest purchase of their lives."
+In Masefield v REAA and McHugo & Donald the Tribunal stated that any restrictions on a property or anything else unusual discovered by a licensee should be drawn to the attention of, and explained to, prospective purchasers, together with a recommendation that they seek their own advice." [para 3.7 "the searching and understanding of a title has been the subject of several well publicised Tribunal cases and is well recognized in the real estate industry as requiring diligence" [para 3.1 1] "The Act has placed positive obligations on licensees to be open, honest and accountable to ensure that nobody is misled or deceived when a property is being marketedThe Tribunal has reiterated on numerous occasions, one of the purposes of the Act is to protect members of the public when they are making what can often be the biggest purchase of their lives."